MessageBird logo

 Vonage

-Averaged across January 3rd to April 2nd, MessageBird shows a 0.00% daily error rate.
+Averaged across April 19th to July 16th, MessageBird shows a 0.00% daily error rate.
 Comparison data for Vonage will appear once enough message volume is available.
 Knock automatically retries failed requests to minimize the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.